VioletsOleander/vault-vanilla/lecture-notes/Distributed Systems.md

 Reduce+broadcast V.S.
 Butterfly AllReduce -- optimizing the bandwidth bottleneck

-There are many different kinds of implementations of allreduce For example: Two-rounds v.s.
-Butterfly.
+There are many different kinds of implementations of allreduce For example: Two-rounds vs. Butterfly.
 What is the difference?
 If the size of the message is large the communication will be bounded by the network bandwidth Bwd
 In contrast, if the size of the message is small the communication will be bounded by the network latency i.e., the round trip time (RTT)